Translator5/PlayOnLinux-InstallScripts/readme.md

 * From the `Tools` menu choose `Run a Local Script` and select e.g. [`Smite.sh`](./Smite.sh).
 * Follow the install instructions.

+##Executing your script
+##Ask your favorite text editor to save your script, then use the function Run a local script from the Tools menu of PlayOnLinux.

 ###### Note: The auto-download is unreliable due to the installer executable/checksum changing occasionally.
 It is recommended to download the [installer] separately and choose to install via the local option.

 ## Post-Install